 Find Marijuana Detox & Treatment Centers Near You

 - Ambien (zolpidem) has demonstrated some promise for helping individuals with sleep difficulties during marijuana/cannabis withdrawal.

 - BuSpar (buspirone) appears to have some utility for addressing many of the issues with irritability and anxiety that individuals may experience during withdrawal period.

 - Neurontin (gabapentin) may also address sleep issues.

 - A class of drugs known as fatty acid amide hydrolase inhibitors or FAAH inhibitors may have some promise in breaking down the ingredients of cannabis in the system; however, clinical trials for other uses for these drugs indicate some potential serious side effects.

 - Drugs that are allosteric modulators for cannabis may be useful in reducing cravings during withdrawal.

-Again, is important to understand that the medications used to assist with withdrawal from cannabis are typically forms of symptom management and used based on the specific symptoms that are giving the individual trouble at any period in time.
+Again, it is important to understand that the medications used to assist with withdrawal from cannabis are typically forms of symptom management and used based on the specific symptoms that are giving the individual trouble at any period in time.
 Currently, there is no approved overall medication to assist with withdrawal from cannabis.
-Other medications, such as antidepressants, anti-anxiety medications, medications for nausea, mild analgesics, etc., could conceivably be administered as needed.
+Other addictive medications, such as antidepressants, anti-anxiety medications, medications for nausea, mild analgesics, etc., could conceivably be administered as needed.